 Ramp has revolutionized corporate card management for growing companies — merchant-locked cards, card limits, and instant receipt matches are a massive upgrade over traditional business cards.
-But for ramp saas renewals, an exceptional historical ledger is still only half the system.
+But an exceptional historical ledger is still only half the system.

 This guide reviews what Ramp spend tracking misses, and how to bridge the gap to build a complete SaaS renewal management system.